Session time options

 What is the structure of games?

-In T-Ball Jr., the ball is hit from a stationary tee.
-In T-Ball Sr., the ball may be soft-tossed under-handed by coaches.
-Coaches are allowed on the field and designated parents help by taking turns umpiring.
+The ball is hit from a stationary tee.
+Coaches and designated parent volunteers only are allowed on the field.
 All players are on the field and rotate positions.
-Everyone bats every inning.
+Everyone bats each inning.
 No score or standings are kept.

 What baseball gear is needed?